In this article

 Use a Brief to request and organize submissions

-In that sense, a Brief is a bit like a combination of a custom Inbox and a Channel.
+In that sense a Brief works like a combination of a custom Inbox and a Channel.
 It gives you a dedicated place to receive submissions while keeping everything tied to the request that generated them.

 Write the Brief clearly